 - A recognized retirement income from the military, railroad, or anything else

-Ecuador immigration recognizes it as valid guaranteed for life.
-If not, then you can either petition to have it recognized, or try for another visa such as the Ecuador rentista visa or a professional visa for Ecuador.
+Ecuador immigration recognizes it as a valid guarantee for life.
+If not, then you can either petition to have it recognized or try for another visa such as the Ecuador rentista visa or a professional visa for Ecuador.

 The minimum monthly pension accepted for this visa is 800 USDs.

 The background check to verify that you have a clean criminal record is mandatory document.
 Although there have been instances in the past where expats have been able to get a retirement visa without a federal background check, you should not take chances with this.

 Ecuador also asks for a criminal record for everywhere you lived in for 5 years or more.
 So if you lived in any country other than your home country, you need to provide the background check from there.

 This document must be apostilled from where you got it, and then translated & notarized.

 UK citizens needing an Ecuador visa for retirement can request a UK criminal report online.